Thinking About Homeschooling? Here’s 10 Things You Need To Consider

 There is a local monthly art club for £1 per child, a home educating family National Trust membership is £45.65 for a year, and monthly Messy Church arts and crafts by donation.
 Museums locally are mostly free and we look out for free open days at fire and police stations and the like.
 That’s not to mention parks and woodland for lots of outdoor exploring!

-With regards to physical resources, we love the website Twinkl for its free paper-based activities, games and worksheets, and Pinterest is a veritable goldmine of cheap or free activities with kids (we recycle a lot of our household waste packaging such as jars and kitchen roll tubes into projects).
+With regards to physical resources, I have written this detailed post about how we set up our homeschool rooms and the exact resources we recommend.
+We love the website Twinkl for its free paper-based activities, games and worksheets, and Pinterest is a veritable goldmine of cheap or free activities with kids (we recycle a lot of our household waste packaging such as jars and kitchen roll tubes into projects).
 Charity shops often have very cheap board games and eBay is another place where we get second hand games and toys for the kids- the only time we buy anything new is if we can’t find it second hand and we really need it.

 Within our homeschooling community there is a wide range of families on a huge spectrum of incomes, and we all do it differently.
 I would always encourage parents who wish to home educate their children to not be put off by their budget, or intimidated by what others might spend – every family and child is different and the most important thing for a successful home education is a committed, loving adult who is willing to learn to be resourceful and supportive.

 There are many, many styles of home education and you may wish to adopt one of these styles, or parts of lots of styles- or something completely different!
-The main styles of home education are as follows:
+I have written a post on the different types of homeschool curriculum; briefly the main styles of home education are as follows:

 Traditional (Curriculum Based)

-I don’t personally know anyone who is doing traditional homeschooling (either with the national curriculum or a religious-based full curriculum), but it is certainly an option, and probably the one that most people imagine when they hear the words ‘home education’.
-You can purchase the national curriculum and related lesson plans online and deliver them at home as a teacher would at school.
+I don’t personally know anyone who is doing 100% structured homeschooling (either with the national curriculum or a religious-based full curriculum), but it is certainly an option, and probably the one that most people imagine when they hear the words ‘home education’.
+You can purchase the national curriculum and related lesson plans online (as shown below) and deliver them at home as a teacher would at school.

 This can be done in 1-2 hours a day within a homeschooling family due to the much larger adult to child ratio (this does of course depend on on your child’s willingness and ability).
 If a local authority (council) has to provide a teacher to teach a school child who is chronically ill and off school, they will provide around 6 hours of tuition per week as this equates to the tuition that schoolchildren receive (the rest is assemblies, playtime, waiting for other children, etc).